scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 presenting and summarising the data.
 There is a lot less to be gained from visual inspection of a plot like this (and it only gets worse for larger datasets).
-The plot function support most of the same fucntionality as the dendrogram plotting from ``scipy.cluster.hierarchy``, so you can view various truncations of the tree if necessary.
+The plot function support most of the same functionality as the dendrogram plotting from ``scipy.cluster.hierarchy``, so you can view various truncations of the tree if necessary.
 In practice, however, you are more likely to be interested in access the raw data for further analysis.
 Again we have :py:meth:`~hdbscan.plots.SingleLinkageTree.to_networkx`, :py:meth:`~hdbscan.plots.SingleLinkageTree.to_pandas` and :py:meth:`~hdbscan.plots.SingleLinkageTree.to_numpy`.
 This time the
-:py:meth:`~hdbscan.plots.SingleLinkageTree.to_networkx` provides a direct networkx version of what you see above.
-The numpy and pandas results conform to the single linkage hierarchy format of ``scipy.cluster.hierarchy``, and can be passed to routines there if necessary.
+:py:meth:`~hdbscan.plots.SingleLinkageTree.to_networkx` provides a direct NetworkX version of what you see above.
+The NumPy and pandas results conform to the single linkage hierarchy format of ``scipy.cluster.hierarchy``, and can be passed to routines there if necessary.